 But then He warned them against ever cherishing the thought that, “My power and the strength of my hands have produced this wealth for me” (Deuteronomy 8:18, NKJV).

-Instead, they were supposed to always “Remember the LORD your God, for it is He who gives you the ability to produce wealth” (Deuteronomy 8:19, NKJV).
+Instead, they were supposed to always “Remember the LORD their God, for it is He who gives them the ability to produce wealth” (Deuteronomy 8:19, NKJV).

 This is a principle we should never forget, especially those who have been blessed with material wealth.

 Stewardship in Eden: first principles

 The idea of stewardship can be seen even within the first week of creation.